Ledgerback/DGSF/daoindex/01 WorkingDraft/04 Problem Statement.md

 > DAO Alignment Problem: The goal of aligning DAO practices with DAO expecations (or values-based expectations)

-> DAO Alignment Problem: The goal of aligning DAO practices with expectations derived from our vision of DAOs
+> DAO Alignment Problem: The goal of aligning real-world DAO practices with  our vision of DAOs (through values-based expectations)

 The DAO alignment problem is the root of these additional problems plaguing DAOs (or real-world issues plaguing DAOs or issues plaguing DAOs, stemming from alignment problem) or is caused by the following issues: